What a Carve Up! (novel): Plot summary

 Michael's renewed interest in the Winshaws coincides with the appearance in his life of Findlay Onyx, a private detective hired by Tabitha to pursue the mystery of whether or not Lawrence was complicit in Godfrey's death.
 Michael develops a warm, but platonic, relationship with Fiona.
 She suffers from the symptoms of some mysterious illness, but her consultations are constantly delayed, or her records are misplaced, by underresourced health service professionals.
 She is eventually admitted to hospital, but because treatment was not administered soon enough, she dies shortly after New Year, 1991.

-Very soon afterwards Michael is surprised to be invited by Mortimer Winshaw's solicitor, Everett Sloane, to attend the reading of Mortimer's will at the remotely located Winshaw Towers in Yorkshire.
-Until this point he believes he was invited to write the history by chance, but as events transpire he is more deeply related to the family than he realizes.
+Very soon afterwards Michael is surprised to be invited by Mortimer Winshaw's solicitor, Everett Sloane, to attend the reading of Mortimer's will at the remote Winshaw Towers in Yorkshire.
+Until this point he believes he was invited to write the history by chance, but as events transpire he is more deeply related to the family than he realises.
 He attends the reading of the will along with the artist Phoebe, one of Roddy's conquests and lately Mortimer's personal nurse.
 The family members learn that they will inherit nothing from Mortimer but his debts.
 As the night progresses events begin to shadow those of the film of What a Carve Up! more and more, with the various members of the family meeting violent deaths that accord with their professional sins.
 It is the night that allied warplanes embark on the bombing of Iraq following the Iraqi invasion of Kuwait in 1990.
 It is revealed that Michael is the son of Godfrey's surviving co-pilot, who was also Lawrence's mystery attacker.
 The following morning Tabitha ensures that she is piloting Hilary Winshaw's seaplane to take Michael home, but deliberately destroys the plane, killing them both.